Instant Pot Rolled Oats

 This easy recipe for Instant Pot rolled oats is a convenient way to cook oats for a quick, hot and healthy breakfast.

 Instant Pot rolled oats aren’t quicker than making them stovetop but I love how you can just toss everything in, turn in on, go about your morning and then sit down to a delicious, hot breakfast in 15 minutes.
-Here are a few reasons to love them:

 - easy: completely hands-off with no boiling water, burning, spattering or stirring